cosmic-api/teleport/source/index.rst

     Must be expressed as a JSON object.
 If the object has a key that is different from every field name in *fields*, a validation error must be thrown.
-For every key-value pair in the object, the value must be normalized against the *schema* of the corresponding field in *fields*.
+For every key-value pair in the object, the value must be deserialized against the *schema* of the corresponding field in *fields*.

+    Each field must have a boolean attribute *required*, that, if true, will cause the struct to throw a validation error when the corresponding value is missing from the data being validated.

+    Note that fields are ordered.

-    The native form of the object must be an associative array containing all key-value pairs from the original object with native values replacing the JSON values.
+    The native form of the object must be a associative array containing all key-value pairs from the original object with native values replacing the JSON values.